duresaguye/rossmann-store-sales-forecasting/README.md

         Develop a user-friendly interface for store managers to access sales forecasts.
         Implement real-time prediction capabilities to adapt to changing conditions.

-Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.

-Acknowledgments

-    Kaggle for providing the Rossmann Store Sales dataset.
-    The data science community for continuous support and inspiration.